Ibrahim Traoré: Natural resources policies

 In November 2023, the Council of Ministers approved the construction of the country's first gold refinery.
 This marked a significant development in the country's gold sector, aiming to capitalize on the nation's growing gold mining industry.
 Traoré seeks to gain more control over its gold resources by refining gold domestically rather than exporting unrefined materials.
 This would increase government revenue and economic benefits from the gold sector.
-The refinery is set to create 100 new jobs and 5000 new indirect jobs, with the refinery producing roughly 400 kg of gold daily.
+The refinery is set to create 100 new jobs and 5000 new indirect jobs, with the refinery processing roughly 400 kg of gold ore daily.

 In February 2024, Traoré ordered the suspension of the issuance of export permits for small-scale private gold production, a move reportedly aimed at tackling illicit trade—which consists of smuggling gold abroad, avoiding taxes and regulations—and cleaning up the artisanal gold sector.
 This suspension aims to crack down on such activities and ensure that exported gold is properly documented and contributes to government revenue.
 The government hopes this suspension will establish a more formal and accountable system for exporting small-scale produced gold.

 In December 2024, Traoré officially inaugurated a modern tomato-processing plant located in Pognongo, Yako department, Burkina Faso.
 The facility, funded by the Cooperative Society at a cost of approximately US$8.9 million, has a processing capacity of around five tonnes of tomatoes per hour and aims to produce tomato paste and other tomato-based products.

-In the first half of 2025, Burkina Faso accelerated its state-led nationalisation of foreign-owned mining assets as part of the broader shift toward resource sovereignty.
-On 29 April, Prime Minister Jean Emmanuel Ouédraogo announced that the government intended to continue expanding control over foreign-owned industrial mines.
-This followed the enactment of a revised mining code in 2024 and the creation of the Société de Participation Minière du Burkina (SOPAMIB), a state-owned mining company.
-By then, SOPAMIB had already taken control of two operational gold mines; Boungou and Wahgnion, previously owned by London-listed Endeavour Mining.
-These moves were meant to enhance national revenue and prioritise local expertise, despite investor concern.
-These initiatives saw a surge in state collected gold, in 2024, state-controlled entities collected over 8 tonnes of gold and in just the first quarter of 2025 more than 11 tonnes of gold were collected.
+In August 2024, Burkina Faso acquired two gold mines; Boungou and Wahgnion, previously owned by London-listed Endeavour Mining, and transferred control to the Société de Participation Minière du Burkina (SOPAMIB), a state-owned mining company.
+The acquisitions saw a surge in state owned gold, in 2024, state-controlled entities collected over 8 tonnes of gold and in just the first quarter of 2025 more than 11 tonnes of gold were collected.
 On 12 June 2025, a presidential decree finalised the transfer of five additional gold mining assets into SOPAMIB.
 These included two operating mines and three exploration licences from subsidiaries of Endeavour Mining and Lilium, namely Wahgnion Gold SA, SEMAFO Boungou SA, Ressources Ferké SARL, Gryphon Minerals Burkina Faso SARL, and Lilium Mining Services Burkina Faso SARL.
-At that time, Burkina Faso ranked as Africa's fourth-largest gold producer.